Virtual-Domain-driven-design/domain-driven-design-heuristics/_design-heuristics/keep-your-domain-model-decoupled-from-frameworks.md

 ---
-title: Keep your domain model decoupled from frameworks
+title: "Keep your domain model decoupled from frameworks"
 excerpt: "How can I let my domain model be decoupled from technical complexity?"
 tags: design-heuristics
 authors: Kenny Baas-Schwegler